For Good Oral Hygiene and Dental Care

 3) Teaching the Best Way to Brush Your Teeth

 Depending on your age and dental treatment, different techniques are more effective at removing plaque.
 Very young children should limit their intake of sugar beverages, including juice, and can be fine with simple back and forth scrubbing.
 Older children will want to roll the brush against the gums to remove trapped plaque.
 Adults will want to combine stimulation of the teeth and gums, paying close attention to different levels of pressure and brushing angles.
 This is known as the “modified Stillman technique” and can be greatly assisted with electric or power toothbrushes of good quality.
+See our post on how often to change a toothbrush.

 4) The Right Way to Floss